Potential of di-Higgs observation via a calibratable jet-free $HH\to 4b$ framework

+This tailored multiclass design provides two main advantages. (i) The aggregate of the 136 signal classes produces a flat prior in $(m_{h_1},\,m_{h_2})$, resulting in a mass‑decorrelated discriminant that is simultaneously sensitive to any $h_1 h_2\to 4b$ resonance structure within this plane, including the SM $ZZ$, $ZH$, and $HH$. (ii) By the Neyman--Pearson lemma~\cite{neyman1933ix}, the vector of per‑class signal scores serves as a discrete estimator of the underlying probability density ratio $p(m_{h_1},\,m_{h_2})$ for the hypothesis that an event arises from $h_1 h_2 \to 4b$ with masses $(m_{h_1},\,m_{h_2})$, from which a localized fit extracts $(\hat{m}_{h_1},\,\hat{m}_{h_2})$ as the best-fit peak position for each event.
+The classifier output thus provides both a powerful background-rejection discriminant, $D_{h_1 h_2\to 4b}$, and an event-level mass prediction point in the $(m_{h_1},\,m_{h_2})$ plane (up to exchange symmetry).

+Figure~\ref{fig:mass_distributions} shows the reconstructed $(m_{h_1},\,m_{h_2})$ distributions for six representative processes.
+Resonant signals such as \ggF $HH\to 4b$ and $ZZ\to 4b$ exhibit localized peaks near $(m_H,\, m_H)$ and $(m_Z,\, m_Z)$, respectively, while $ZH$ displays mixed structures.
+Events with a single $Z$ (or $H$) boson produce a double-ridge feature, while QCD and \ttbar backgrounds are broadly distributed without strong localized features.

+The signal region is thus defined by a tight selection on $D_{h_1 h_2\to 4b}$ together with a mass selection requiring $(m_{h_1},\,m_{h_2})$ near $(m_H,\,m_H)$.
+To enhance stability and performance, we train an ensemble of three such classifiers.
+The final discriminant $D_{h_1 h_2 \to 4b}$ and the mass estimate are obtained by aggregating the outputs of the three ensemble members.
+As a result, the performance of the ensemble, shown by the red curve in Fig.~\ref{fig:roc_comparison}, \textit{markedly exceeds} that of existing resolved and boosted baselines: at high background rejection, the retained signal yield is larger by an order of magnitude or more, leading to a substantial gain in the search significance.

-\textbf{\textit{Methodology.---}} Building on these foundations, we develop a calibratable, full–event strategy based on a dedicated ParT network ($\approx 6\times 10^7$ events, requiring the generation of $O(10^{11})$ unfiltered QCD events.
-Reducing the statistics by an order of magnitude produces a clear loss in discrimination power (orange curve in Fig.~\ref{fig:roc_comparison}), highlighting the importance of large datasets for training high-performance discriminants on complex particle-level inputs.
+To identify the source of this improvement, we performed ablation studies and found that training statistics play a critical role.
+Our effective background sample contains $\sim$\,$6\times 10^7$ events, requiring the generation of $\sim$\,$2\times10^{11}$ unfiltered QCD events.
+Reducing the statistics by an order of magnitude degrades performance substantially (orange curve in Fig.~\ref{fig:roc_comparison}), highlighting the importance of large datasets for training high-performance discriminants on complex particle-level inputs.